cabforum/smime/SBR.md

 ## 1.5 Policy administration

-This document MAY be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
+These Requirements MAY be revised from time to time, as appropriate, in accordance with procedures adopted by the CA/Browser Forum.
 The CA/Browser Forum welcomes recommendations and suggestions regarding this standard by email at <questions@cabforum.org>.

 ### 1.5.1 Organization administering the document